cbaggers/varjo/README.md

-### Umbra
+### Varjo
-Umbra is a Lisp to GLSL Language translator.
+Varjo is a Lisp to GLSL Language translator.
 It will allow you to write vertex, fragment & geometry shaders for any version of glsl greater than or equal to 1.20 (opengl version 2.1).

 This is currently WIP and is not ready for use.